Lidya1234/tweeter_redesign/README.md

 ## Tweeter re-design
-This project is a tweeter redesign with two main paged the home page and user page.User can follow ,unfollw and see other users profiles.A user can create a post and can edit a post.
+This project is a tweeter redesign with two main paged the home page and user page.User can follow ,unfollow and see other users profiles.A user can create a post and can edit a post.
 <img src="app\assets\images\sign_up.PNG">
 <img src="app\assets\images\userpage.PNG">